alvzed/stickling/README.md

 4. Delete the post
     1. Click the 'view post' button on the post you want to delete
     2. Click the delete button
-    3. Cehck if the post has been removed
+    3. Check if the post has been removed

-The comments went through similar testing, though it was much simpler since it doesn't require as much testing of the form and the edit has not been implemented yet.
+The comments went through similar testing, though it was much simpler since it doesn't require as much testing of the form and the edit function has not been implemented yet.

 1. Create comments
-    1. Try to Submit and empty form, see if it shows an error message.
+    1. Try to Submit an empty form, see if it shows an error message.
     2. Try to Submit with only one of the fields filled in, see if it shows an error message.
-Repeat this step with reversing which field is filled in.
+Repeat this step, switching which field is filled in.
     3. Finally submit a filled out form and see if the the comment has now appeared on the post.

 2. Delete a comment